EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/02_composables_directives/README.md

 Then swap the static `:src` in `GalleryPanel.vue` for the directive and watch the "images actually loaded" counter as you scroll.

+→ **Done when** images load as they enter the viewport, a broken URL swaps in the fallback, "Shuffle photos" re-observes, and unmounting stops everything.

 ### 5. The plugin — `src/directives/index.ts`

 1. Register `vLazyImg` globally as `lazy-img`.
 2. *(Bonus)* Add a `v-autofocus` directive and use it on the catalog filter.

+→ **Done when** `GalleryPanel` uses `v-lazy-img` through the plugin, with no local `directives` option left.

 ## Definition of Done